baky0905/personal-website/blog/2021-04-02-docusaurus.md

 - `CNAME` file - that is only relevant if you are going to have a custom subdomain, and not a default github pages.
 This file contains the url to the subdomain that was created, in our case via AWS, and it is important that the file is located under `static` folder since after the build it will be located under the `root` of the site on `gh-pages` branch, otherwise every time you build the site, the AWS configuration will be cleared up, and that is not good if you want to automate the entire workflow.

-## How to Configure Navigation, Sidebar, and the Landing Page
+## Step 3 - How to Configure Navigation, Sidebar, and the Landing Page

 Even though you can get all the details on how tos on [Docusaurus Docs Introduction](https://docusaurus.io/docs/docs-introduction), I will briefly examplify how to configure navigation, sidebar and the landing page, just for the sake of relating it to our example.